Introduction: AI-powered death from the sky

 In the video below, Ukrainian drone team Muramasa of the 109th independent brigade demonstrate multiple examples of how their FPV drones hit enemy’s vehicles.

 At the beginning of their development, kamikaze drones could only harm targets within a couple of miles (4-5 km).
-But due to the rapid development of electric motors, batteries in 2024 they can fly much farther.
+But due to the rapid development of electric motors and batteries, they can fly much farther.
+In tests open to the general public, quad-copter drones reach (25 miles) and more.

 Loitering drones: over 40 miles range